 - Spelling, grammar, punctuation, acronyms, references, capitalization, etc.

 - What style does the work follow and is it properly & consistently applied?

 - Anything my editing tools flag?

-My job is to make sure that the text conveys what you, the client, want.
+My job is to help make sure that the text conveys what you want.

-It’s important to me that I understand your wishes and intents.
+It’s important to me that I understand your wishes and intentions.
 That means

 - I will check with you for clarification if I’m not sure of anything.